24 Types of Salamanders in Alabama

 18. Northern Slimy Salamander

-These types of salamanders in Alabama grow to be anywhere from 2-4 inches long, making them one of Alabama’s smaller salamanders.
+These salamanders in Alabama grow to be anywhere from 2-4 inches long, making them one of Alabama’s smaller salamanders.

 Slimy salamanders tend to stay close to bodies of water, but they can occasionally be found roaming through forested areas.